Skip to main content

 Lp(a) is reported in either mg/dL (mass) or nmol/L (particle count).
 The nmol/L unit is preferred because it does not depend on particle size.
 Common thresholds are 30 mg/dL or 75 nmol/L for elevated, and 50 mg/dL or 125 nmol/L for high.

-Yes, a CT Coronary Angiogram (CTA) is often appropriate if your Lp(a) is high, especially after age 40 or with family history.
+Yes, a CT Coronary Angiogram (CTA) is often appropriate if your Lp(a) is high, particularly after age 40 or with family history.
 It shows soft and calcified plaque so we can match treatment intensity to the actual disease.

 Exercise does not lower Lp(a) meaningfully.
 Exercise still helps the heart through other paths, including lower ApoB, better insulin sensitivity, and lower blood pressure.
 People with high Lp(a) need exercise plus medical strategy.